ibenbouzid/SkypeforBusiness_lab_V3/README.md

 - **VM-SFB-ADFS01**: Active Directory Federation Services server used for SSO with Azure Active Directory
 - **VM-SFB-RP01**: Reverse Proxy to publish Federation service and Skype URLs.
 It also plays the role of **PSTN Gateway** leveraging **Freeswitch** an open-source telephony platform and **X-lite** to simulate PSTN calls
 - **VM-SFB-EDGE01**: Skype For Business EDGE Server for remote connectivity, Hybrid and Federation purpose.
-- **Azure DNS** zone: as Public DNS zone wich includes Skype records.
-It is needed post deployment to redirect your DNS registrar to Azure NS
+- **Azure DNS Zone**: A Public DNS zone wich includes ADFS and Skype records.
+You still need to own or buy a domain, check post deployment guidlines.
+To use Azure DNS, you must post deployment redirect your DNS registrar to Azure NS.
+Check here for more details : https://docs.microsoft.com/en-us/azure/dns/dns-domain-delegation

 ## How to Deploy
 This Azure template will deploy and configure automatically a complete Skype for Business 2015 setup in a minimum of #3hr30min, a kind of onprem virtual lab, mainly for training and test purpose.
 The Azure template will perform following tasks:
-- Create infrastructure resources (Network components, Loadbalencers, VM's)
+- Create infrastructure resources (Network Components, Loadbalencers, VM's)
-- Perform instalation of VM extensions( DSC, script) these will include "windows feature" instalation and software.
+- Perform instalation of VM extensions( DSC, script) these will include "windows feature" and software instalation.
-- configuration and user creation are performed trough VM custum script extensions.
+- Configuration and user creation are performed trough VM custum script extensions.

 Before starting the deployment there is some steps to follow:

 1. Using your Azure Tenant, Create an azure storage account (Locally redundant LRS) with a fileshare named **skype** where Skype for Business software will be accessible.
 2. Download needed software and put everything in the **skype** fileshare
 3. Depending on whether you want to implement Hybrid connectivity with Office365 it is needed to request public **certificate** from a public CA.(see below for guidlines)
-4. Then Click the "Azure Deploy" button below.
+4. Then Click the "Deploy to Azure" button below.
 You need to be signed to your Azure tenant otherwise a signin request will be prompted.
-5. Fill parameters with recommended guidlines then start deployment by clicking the purshase button.(The deployment is free :) nothing to purshase except the normal VM consumption prices)
+5. Fill parameters with recommended guidlines then start deployment by clicking the purshase button.
+(The deployment is free :) nothing to purshase except the normal VM consumption prices)

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fibenbouzid%2FSkypeforBusiness_lab_V3%2Fmaster%2Fazuredeploy.json" target="_blank">